villezekeviking/villezekeviking/README.md

 - 👀 I’m interested in Power BI and the rest of the Power Platform
 - 🌱 I’m currently learning all there is!
 - 💞️ I’m looking to collaborate on making insights of all the raw data that is out there.
-- 📫 How to reach me? @villezekeviking on twitter or https://www.linkedin.com/in/ville-gullstrand-b355067a/ might do?
+- 📫 How to reach me? @villezekeviking on twitter or https://www.linkedin.com/in/ville-gullstrand-mvp-b355067a/ might do?
+- I also run a blog at https://villezekeviking.com

 <!---
 villezekeviking/villezekeviking is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.